callibrity/spring-boot-workshop/README.md

 ### Run the Application

-The Spring Boot Maven plugin provides a `run` gaol that will run the application.
+The Spring Boot Maven plugin provides a `run` goal that will run the application.
 You can execute this goal using the following command:

 ```bash
 mvn spring-boot:run